Make Your Own Yoghurt

 Coconut Cream Yoghurt

-Follow the dairy yoghurt recipe above but skip heating the soya milk to 90°C and instead just heat the soya milk to between 37-43°C. Gradually add 1-2 tablespoons of pregelatinized rice flour into the coconut cream whilst whisking vigorously to avoid clumping.
-Add 1 tablespoon of sugar (this is food for the yoghurt culture) and the yoghurt culture ensuring the yoghurt culture is evenly mixed throughout.
-Incubate for around 24 hours.
+Follow the dairy yoghurt recipe above but skip heating the coconut cream to 90°C and instead just heat it to between 37-43°C. Gradually add 1-2 tablespoons of pre-gelatinised rice flour into the coconut cream whilst whisking vigorously to avoid clumping.
+Add 1 tablespoon of sugar (this is food for the yoghurt culture) and the yoghurt culture ensuring it is evenly mixed throughout.
+Incubate between 37-43°C for around 24 hours.